 To recap, the purpose of mulch goes well beyond its pleasant appearance.
 Mulch provides a protective cover that suppresses the growth of weeds while enriching the soil with nutrients.
 Its ability to retain moisture and regulate soil temperature creates an environment for plants to grow and survive even during periods of limited watering and fluctuations in temperature.

 If you do it right, mulch will save you time and money in the long run.
-You’ll spend less time weeding and maintaining your gardens and less money on toxic weed sprays.
+You’ll spend less time weeding and maintaining your gardens and less cash on toxic weed sprays.

 What are you waiting for?
 It’s time to start mulching!